-The short answer is no—not realistically.
+The short answer is no, not realistically.
 But the higher leverage of UVIX makes it theoretically more possible than UVXY.
-Here’s why, and what would actually need to happen for either to reach zero.
+Here’s what would actually need to happen for either to reach zero.

 Both UVXY and UVIX track short-term VIX futures contracts, attempting to deliver leveraged exposure to volatility.
 The key difference is the degree of leverage: